 Understanding Web Application Penetration Testing: Techniques, Stages, and Tools

 Web application penetration testing is a critical defense mechanism in the cybersecurity arsenal.
-It involves simulating cyberattacks to identify and address vulnerabilities before they can be exploited by malicious actors.
+It involves simulating cyberattacks to identify and address vulnerabilities before malicious actors can exploit them.
 Unlike automated vulnerability scans, penetration testing provides a deep, comprehensive analysis of an application’s security posture, mimicking the strategies and techniques used by real-world attackers.
-This proactive approach not only helps in patching vulnerabilities but also strengthens the overall resilience of the application against future threats.
+This proactive approach not only helps in patching vulnerabilities but also strengthens the application’s overall resilience against future threats.

 1. What is Web Application Penetration Testing?